Dawn Whalls, MSW, RSW

 Taryn uses a variety of different tools in working with her clients such as play therapy, exercise, outdoor recreation, meditation, art/music therapy, and sensory-based activities.
 These approaches, combined with a strong foundation in Cognitive-Behavioural, Solution- Focused, and Dialectical Behaviour Therapy allow Taryn’s clients to gain a full range of tools and skills that they can use outside of the therapeutic sessions.
 It is Taryn’s goal to build a meaningful relationship with each client that she works with, and to discover a unique and creative way to connect on a therapeutic level.

 Her particular areas of interest include: neurodevelopmental trauma, body-based psychotherapy, depression, anxiety, eating disorders, and self-harming/suicidal behaviours.
-She has been certified in the Neurosequential Model of Therapeutics taught through Dr. Bruce Perry at the Child Trauma Academy and plans to begin her Play Therapy certification in July 2016.
+She has been certified in the Neurosequential Model of Therapeutics taught through Dr. Bruce Perry at the Child Trauma Academy and has completed Play Therapy training through the Canadian Association for Child Play Therapy (CACPT) and is currently working towards certification.